How to Start Amazon Advertising: Step-by-Step Guide to Amazon PPC

 Fixed Bid: There won’t be any changes if you select fixed bid.

-We are almost there, but there is still one issue that needs to be discussed: The available ad types.
+We are almost there, but one issue still needs to be discussed: The available ad types.
 There are 3 different ad types, and they are in different places, with different costs.

 Types of Amazon PPC Ads